- Improve the lives of people living with AIDS and their dependents by supplementing their nutritional programmes

 What We Do

 Siyakhana undertakes research related to food, nutrition, urban agriculture, and more.
-Siyakhana staff are closely linked to several research institutes, schools and divisions at Wits University and at other national (UCT, Stellenbosch) and International universities (NYU, Emory, London South Bank University, University College London, Queens (Canada) and work with a variety of national, provincial departments (including Health, Education, Agriculture and Rural Development and Economic Development), and local government (Jhb City) and scientific disciplines to explore the overlaps between food, health, social, structural, environmental issues as well as enterprise development and job creation.
+Siyakhana staff are closely linked to several research institutes, schools and divisions at various national (UJ, UCT, Stellenbosch) and International universities (NYU, Emory, London South Bank University, University College London, Queens Canada).
+We also work with a variety of national, provincial departments (including Health, Education, Agriculture and Rural Development and Economic Development), and local government (City of Joburg) and scientific disciplines to explore the overlaps between food, health, social, structural, environmental issues as well as enterprise development and job creation.

 Consulting and Design Services